What Is a Drug Intervention?

 Most people are familiar with interventions as a format for approaching an addict and asking them to enter a treatment center for their addiction.
 Interventions are truly the best way to connect with a person who has not been able to see how their behavior is affecting others.
 You can plan and follow through with an intervention on your own or you can seek help from a specialist who can run the intervention for you.

 Make sure to talk to them when they are sober so that they have a clear head and are giving you their true thoughts about the subject.
-Avoid any kind of direct confrontation or argument from from developing through the conversation.
+Avoid any kind of direct confrontation or argument from developing through the conversation.
 Simply try to find out their honest opinion to see if they would be open to the possibility of treatment.

-Taking their History into Account
+Taking their history into account

 There are a lot of things to take into consideration when you are deciding on what approach to take for an intervention.
-For instance the person’s mental health history is a very important factor in how you approach them.
+For instance, the person’s mental health history is a very important factor in how you approach them.
 Someone with a serious mental illness who also abuses drugs may need help from an intervention specialist because they are a more complex case that may require expert guidance.

 Someone who has a history of violence or who tends to become aggressive is also a more complicated case.
 If they have had instances where they became violent while drunk or responded angrily to anyone questioning their substance abuse then it may not be safe or effective to hold your own intervention.
 A specialist will understand how to deal with violent and aggressive addicts because of their years of experience and expertise.